 Every class includes: Discussion(topics can be requested by students) Centering, Sankalpa, Asana, Pranayama, Mudra, Savasana & Meditation.
 Occasionally we learn and practice: Yoga Nidra, Nada Yoga (sound/hearing), Ayurveda, Jyotish (Astrology), Yamas, Niyamas, and Co-Listening.
 My education, training, and experience has taught me that yoga is only learned “in the present moment” and I strive to keep each and every class a reflection of just that, the present.

 If you are new I suggest you arrange for a teacher interview, either in person or on the phone.
-Also, you can read more here.
+All classes and workshops are currently online at Zoom.
+All Welcome.